Herndon JROTC unit instructors and veterans Jim O’Keefe and Chef Aaron Smith hold photos of themselves as young enlistees.

 At Herndon High School, two veterans remain committed to service, years after retiring from the military.

-Retired Coast Guard Captain Jim O’Keefe, now the senior Naval science instructor for the Navy Junior Reserve Office Training Corps (JROTC) unit at Herndon High, has 34 years of military experience to his name.
+Retired Coast Guard Captain Jim O’Keefe, now the senior Naval science instructor for the Navy Junior Reserve Officers' Training Corps (JROTC) unit at Herndon High, has 34 years of military experience to his name.
 His work as a helicopter pilot — in both the Navy and the Coast Guard — took him to Florida, Alaska, Alabama, and ultimately to becoming the Coast Guard liaison to the Federal Aviation Administration.

 Now it’s taken him to Herndon High, where he oversees a unit of roughly 200 students.
 The group has quadrupled in size since he took the position in 2021.